Callumn Morrison

-Callumn Morrison (born 5 July 1999) is a Scottish footballer who plays as a forward for NIFL Premiership club Linfield.
-He has also played for Heart of Midlothian, Falkirk and had loan spells with Stirling Albion, Brechin City and East Fife.
+Callumn Morrison (born 5 July 1999) is a Scottish footballer who plays as a forward for Scottish Championship club Dunfermline Athletic.
+He has also played for Heart of Midlothian, Falkirk and Linfield, and had loan spells with Stirling Albion, Brechin City and East Fife.

 Morrison grew up in the Alva area and attended Alva Academy.

 Career

 Morrison made his league debut for Hearts on 22 August 2015, in a 3–0 win against Partick Thistle.
 He was loaned to Stirling Albion in the 2016–17 and 2017–18 seasons.

 On 26 January 2018, Morrison extended his contract at Hearts until 2020.
 That same day, he moved on loan to Scottish Championship club Brechin City.
 He made his debut the following day in a 3–1 defeat against Queen of the South.

 On 10 August 2020, Morrison signed for Falkirk, on a one-year deal.

 He signed a further year extension on 20 November 2020.

-In his first season at Falkirk, he finished as the clubs top goalscorer scoring nine goals in twenty six games in competitive competitions.
+In his first season at Falkirk, he finished as the club's top goalscorer scoring nine goals in twenty-six games in competitive competitions.

 On 19 August 2021, Morrison signed a new two-year deal with Falkirk.
 In the 2023-2024 season Morrison finished as league one top goal scorer.

+In February 2025 Morrison moved to Northern Irish Premier League side Linfield on a two and a half year deal, Scoring 12 goals in 33 appearances.
+Morrison failed to settle in Northern Ireland with a young family at home in Scotland and less than a year later he signed for Scottish Championship side and former rivals Dunfermline Athletic.
+He made his debut for the Pars in a victory over Scottish Premiership side Hibernian in the Scottish Cup, one day after signing.